muxixi727/R1-Multimodal-Journey/README.md

-# R1-Mutlimodel-Journey
+# R1-Multimodal-Journey

 **Environment**

 - Follow the instruction in https://github.com/FanqingM/R1-Multimodel-Journey
-- update t he transformers to the 4.49.0.dev0 to support the Qwen2.5_VL
+- Update the transformers to the 4.49.0.dev0 to support the Qwen2.5_VL
-- Pip vllm == 0.7.2  and trl == 0.15.0.dev0 to support vllm
+- `pip install vllm == 0.7.2 trl == 0.15.0.dev0` to support vllm

 **What we did**

-- Fix some bugs in Openr1-Multimodel ( such as function: get_per_token_logps)
+- Fix some bugs in [Open1-Multimodal](https://github.com/EvolvingLMMs-Lab/open-r1-multimodal) (such as function: get_per_token_logps)
-- Suppoprt VLLM to make the training process more faster (5-6 faster then openr1-MM)
+- Suppoprt VLLM to make the training process more faster (5-6x faster then OpenR1-MM)
 - Exploring the effectiveness of R1-like reinforcement learning (RL) on more challenging problems (geometry problems).
   - We use 20k samples from geo170k for now